keithbuhler/keithbuhler.github.io/quotebook.md

 ---

-*A Commonplace of Arguments, Quotations, and Examples from Sources both Ancient and Modern for use in class discussions, citing papers, and pensees.*
+*A Commonplace of Pensees, Arguments, Quotations, and Examples from Sources both Ancient and Modern for use in class discussions, citing papers.*

 {% include toc %}